mayanku/SentenceClassification/README.md

 - You will require a GPU to run this code.
 You can select GPU in the runtime option in colab

--To run on your local system change the input from your drive to local system
+- To run on your local system change the input from your drive to local system

-**Steps Followed**
+# **Steps Followed**

 **Cleaning the Data and Preparing the Graph**